Poker Tournament Directors Association Tournament Rules

 9: Breaking Tables

-A: To balance tables in flop and mixed games, the player who will be big blind next is moved to the worst position, including taking a single big blind when available, even if that means the seat will have the big blind twice.
+A: To balance in flop & mixed-games, the player to be big blind next moves to the worst position, including single big blind if available, even if that means the seat is the big blind twice.
 Worst position is never the small blind.
-In stud-only events, players are moved by position (the last seat to open at the short table is the seat filled).
+In stud-only, players move by position (last seat open at the short table is the seat filled).

-B: In mixed games (ex: HORSE), when the game shifts from hold’em to stud, after the last hold’em hand the button is moved exactly to the position it would be if the next hand was hold’em and then is frozen there during the stud round.
-The player moved during stud is the player who would be the big blind if the game was hold’em for that hand.
-When hold’em resumes the button for the first hand will be at the position where it was frozen.
+B: In mixed games (ex: HORSE), when the game shifts from hold’em to stud, after the last hold’em hand the button moves to the position it would be if the next hand was hold’em and is frozen there during stud.
+The player moved in stud is the player who would be big blind if the game were hold’em for that hand.
+Shifting to hold’em the button starts where it was frozen.